jfelixh/crset-demo/README.md

 1. Click on "Start Issuing"
 2. Enter arbitrary employee info and click "Generate Verifiable Credential"
-3. Scan the QR code with the smartphone and follow the directions to obtain the newly issued epmloyee ID VC
+3. Scan the QR code with the smartphone and follow the directions to obtain the newly issued employee ID VC

 The tool also gives an overview over issued VCs and allows revocation: